jhinmainksta/drone/docs/en/video_contest.md

 Requirements:

-- the video contains the entire process of assembling and configuring the Clover 4.2 drone kit: from opening the box with components to flying the copter in Position mode using ArUco markers;
+- the video contains the entire process of assembling and configuring the Drone 4.2 drone kit: from opening the box with components to flying the copter in Position mode using ArUco markers;
 - the video is uploaded to YouTube and is public accessible;
 - the video contains voice-over in English;
 - the video lasts from 6 to 60 minutes.